 In this thesis, we have developed a way to define transformations of JavaScript based on a proposal definition.
-The idea this thesis started to explore is to facilitate tooling that enables early feedback on syntactic proposals for ECMAScript.
+The idea this thesis started to explore is to create a way to gather early feedback on syntactic proposals for ECMAScript.
 The tool created allows for matching and transformation of user code based on a proposal definition.
-This tool is meant to be the initial step of gathering user feedback by using a user's familiarity with their own code.
-Currently we support transformations of "Do expressions" and "Pipeline", and other syntactic proposals are definable in this tool.
+This is the initial step of gathering user feedback by using a user's familiarity with their own code.
+While more work still remains, this thesis has proved the idea of transforming user code to use new proposals to be feasible.